ArnaultMICHEL/guacamole-compose/README.md

 ### Generate `.env` file with your secrets

-Create `.env` file in project root directory, and edit it with you own needs :
+Create `.env` file in project root directory, and edit it with you own needs (DNS, ) :

 ```bash
 source .secrets.env